Seelengrab/Seelengrab.github.io/articles/About some responses to that "Correctness in Julia" post/index.md

 having formal interfaces yet, we also haven't written ourselves into a corner with having to support a (maybe suboptimal) version that's just a rehash of an existing flavor of interfaces.
 As much as that weighs heavy, it also means that the design space is very free to be explored - and I do hope that it becomes a more centralized focus.
-I'll probably write up my thoughts about this in the near-ish future, together with a sort of "what's the state of all of this in julia" to give some context.
+I'll probably write up my thoughts about this in the near-ish future, together with what I view as a sort of "what's the state of all of this in julia" to give some context.